mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 \end{bmatrix}
 $$</div>

-### Building the matrix using combined transformations
+### Building the Matrix Using Combined Transformations

-A simpler way to think about this orthographic projection transformation is by splitting it in three steps
+A simpler way to think about this orthographic projection transformation is by splitting it into three steps:

-- translation of the bottom left near corner to the origin i.e. $[l, b, -n] \rightarrow [0, 0, 0]$
+- Translation of the bottom-left-near corner to the origin, i.e., $[l, b, -n] \rightarrow [0, 0, 0]$.
-- scale it to be a 2-unit length cube
+- Scale it to be a 2-unit length cube.
-- translation of the bottom left corner from the origin i.e. $[0, 0, 0] \rightarrow [-1, -1, -1]$
+- Translation of the bottom-left corner from the origin, i.e., $[0, 0, 0] \rightarrow [-1, -1, -1]$.

 <div>$$
 \begin{align*}